 Happily, that’s what makes the Mad River Valley such a great winter destination – Sugarbush is right up the road, offering varied terrain and amenities at two different mountains.
 In addition to over a hundred additional trails, Sugarbush offers opportunities like backcountry skiing and terrain parks, a full complement to Mad River Glen.

 In fact, one thing I’m looking forward to this ski season is getting to know Sugarbush – we spent some time there this past summer acquainting ourselves with the disc golf course and my seven- and ten-year-old boys both attended their Adventure Camp for a week and loved it.
 But since I grew up skiing at Mad River Glen, it’s not a mountain I know well.
 I have definite plans to rectify that, and soon.
 If you’re interested in doing the same, I recommend checking out the Quad Pack – four completely unrestricted full-day ski tickets for $199.
 But act fast, because you have to purchase them by the end of November.

-Downhill skiing isn’t the only game in town.
-The photo at the top of this post was taken in the Enchanted Forest, so named because it is one of the more magically beautiful pine groves you’ll find anywhere.
+This photo was taken in the Enchanted Forest, so named because it is one of the more magically beautiful pine groves you’ll find anywhere.
 Located in Camel’s Hump State Forest, this trail is just one of many hiking trails and paths in the Valley that in winter are perfect spots for snowshoeing or cross country skiing.
 Prefer a guided tour?
 Clearwater Sports offers them, sometimes in the evening under the light of a full moon.